pymupdf/PyMuPDF/docs/widget.rst

 .. class:: Widget

+    .. method:: update

+       After any changes to a widget, this method **must be used** to store them in the PDF.

+    .. method:: reset

+       Reset the field's value to its default -- if defined -- or remove it.
+Do not forget to issue :meth:`update` afterwards.

     .. attribute:: next

        Point to the next form field on the page.

-    .. method:: update

-       After any changes to a widget, this method **must be used** to store them in the PDF.

     .. attribute:: border_color